danielstankw/Dockerfile-best-practices/README.md

 RUN adduser --system appuser  # Random UID/GID assigned
 ```

-## 10. Use multi-staged builds to reduce final image size
+## 10. Use multi-staged builds to reduce the final image size
 Multi-stage builds are a powerful technique to create smaller, more secure Docker images by separating build-time dependencies from runtime requirements.
 Assume we have:
 ```